shalu2424/Inheritance-projects/README.md

    C
 In Java

-Java does NOT support multiple inheritance using classes because it creates ambiguity problems**.
+Java does NOT support multiple inheritance using classes because it creates ambiguity problems.
-Diamond Ambiguity Problem**:
+Diamond Ambiguity Problem:

-When multiple inheritance occurs, the compiler becomes confused about which parent method should be used**.
+When multiple inheritance occurs, the compiler becomes confused about which parent method should be used.

 Structure: